henryngann/orbiz-app/README.md

    `npm install`
 3. Run the development server
    `npm run dev`
-4. `Open [http://localhost:3000](http://localhost:3000) with your browser.`
+4. `Open http://localhost:3000 with your browser.`

 5. Profit!!!

 ## Project Structure

-src/ - code root
-src/app/ - app router

-components/ - contains all shared UI hooks/ - for reusable logic providers/ - for top-level context (ThemeProvider) types/ - for all shared models/interfaces/types etc mocks/ - for anything mock-related style/ - for anything style-related
+- components/ - contains all shared UI
+- hooks/ - reusable logic
+- providers/ - top-level context (ThemeProvider)
+- types/ - all shared models/interfaces/types etc
+- mocks/ - anything mock-related
+- style/ - anything style-related

 ## Approach

 Alright!
 Initially, my top priorities were to review and understand the functional and technical requirements deeply.
 I started with jotting down the optional points as a low priority task and decided that if I had any extra time after my time box, that I would aim for those extra points.
 Once I had a deep understanding of the assignment, I began by organizing everything into a clean folder structure.
-My approach focused on functionality first and the presentation layer afterwards.
+My strategy was to focus on functionality first and the presentation layer afterwards.
 This meant setting up the fake mockData call + focusing on filter/search before doing anything crazy for style.
 For my components, I began w/ a mobile-first design and branched off from there.
 MUI's Grid + Flexbox made responsive design accomplishable here.
+I also strongly kept in mind to keep complexity to a minimum while also considering scale + maintainability.

 The Breakdown

 Components/

-SlotSection for the main layout - Contains the search that filters game by titles and category. (filtered for provider as well.)
+- SlotSection for the main layout - Contains the search that filters game by titles and category. (filtered for provider as well.)

-GamesGrid/GamesCard for displaying all the games in a responsive grid.
+- GamesGrid/GamesCard for displaying all the games in a responsive grid.
 Uses Grid, Container and Stack Components for basic responsive design.
 Also handles error cases gracefully.
 On a failed fetch, users are prompted to retry with an alert.
 On an empty search, users are prompted to redo the query.
 For cases with network delay, a MUI skeleton is shown in place before things are loaded in.

-CategoryBar for the eventual implementation of toggling favourites.
+- CategoryBar for the implementation of toggling favourites.
+Works hand in hand with CategoryItem to display the MUI paper items.
 (Was able to knock down this bonus point.
-Simple onclick filter)
+Simple onclick toggle)

-Image Carousel for funsies.
+- Image Carousel for funsies.
 (This wasn't required but the design of the website felt empty.
-I just ripped some images off of bet105.ag and slapped them here)
+I just ripped some images off of bet105.ag and slapped them at the top.)
+Also, it is common practice to have promotions at the top!
+It is the highest attention zone for users and can get better click-through + conversion by adding it in that particular spot.

-GameCardSkeleton - Uses MUI's skeleton component to show a lightweight place holder.
+- GameCardSkeleton - Uses MUI's skeleton component to show a lightweight place holder.
 Very apparent with the simulated network delay.
 Just refresh to check it out!

 Hooks/

-useMockGames - to simulate the API call with realistic delays.
-Added Math.random here to juggle 1-2 seconds. useMediaQueries - I wanted a hook to handle mobile breakpoints cleanly.
-This helped me dynamically adjust for mobile slides in the image carousel. useDebounce - A very very simple debounce hook that takes a generic and runs a setTimeOut before cleaning itself up.
+- useMockGames - to simulate the API call with realistic delays.
+Added Math.random here to juggle 1-2 seconds.
+- useMediaQueries - I wanted a hook to handle mobile breakpoints cleanly.
+This helped me dynamically adjust for mobile slides in the image carousel.
+- useDebounce - A very very simple debounce hook that takes a generic and runs a setTimeOut before cleaning itself up.
 Used so that the search input could feel more seamless.

 Types/

-games.ts - Just contains one type but defines the Game model.
+- games.ts - defines the Game model.

 Styling/ + Providers/

-theme.ts - Went for a dark mode casino aesthetic.
-Visited Stake.com, pointsbet, powerpacks and csgoEmpire for design inspiration.
-Anything reusable style-wise for commonly used MUI components would go here otherwise, the sx prop would suffice. font.ts - Used Roboto Condensed to make it look more "casino-ey" ThemeProvider - Needed for the MUI theme.
+- theme.ts - Went for a dark mode casino aesthetic.
+Visited Stake.com, pointsbet, powerpacks and CSGOEmpire for design inspiration.
+- font.ts - Used Roboto Condensed to make it look more "casino-ey"

+- ThemeProvider - Wraps our app w/ our MUI theme.

 ## Future Considerations

-useMockGames - useEffect for data fetching is actually outdated but is used here due to time constraints.
+- useMockGames - useEffect for data fetching is actually outdated but is used here due to time constraints.
 In the future, we should switch to SWR for better caching and revalidation.

-Images - Due to time constraints, converting these images to a better format was not feasible.
+- Images - Due to time constraints, converting these images to a better format was not feasible.
 Using these PNG's could potentially affect performance negatively and in the future, we should look to use other superior formats like AVIF, WEBP, etc.

-CategoryBar - I would have loved to add more categories here but due to time constraints, kept it to the relevant ones only.
+- CategoryBar - I would have loved to add more categories here but due to time constraints, kept it to the relevant ones only.

-ImageCarousel - Building a carousel from scratch costs more time.
+- ImageCarousel - Building a carousel from scratch costs more time.
 Again, due to time constraints, using react-slick to accomplish this was a safe decision for filling up the empty page.
-In the future, using pure CSS scroll-snap + MUI can be better for performance, minimal fuss, etc.
+In the future, using pure CSS scroll-snap + MUI can be better for performance, minimal fuss, a11y, etc.

-GamesGrid - When searching for a game with the input, results appear and dissapear instantly.
-This can feel too snappy for some users so in the future, I'd add small, subtle animations to fade in new and fade out removed ones.
+- GamesGrid - When searching for a game with the input, results appear and dissapear instantly.
+This can feel "flickery" for some users so in the future, I'd add small, subtle animations to fade in new and fade out removed ones.
 Pairing this with a debounce works wonderfully.

 ## Final Thoughts